A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Introduction

 To address these issues, our paper brings together multiple strands of research to provide a modeling framework to estimate cause-specific child mortality rates from SRS data.
-We combine ideas from competing risks, loglinear modeling, and temporal smoothing to construct a framework for developing Bayesian models with efficient implementation.
-Our primary contribution is estimating all-cause and cause-specific child mortality in a unified process, rather than a misguided multistage approach, that provides more accurate inference and predictions.
+We combine ideas from competing risks, loglinear modeling, and temporal smoothing to construct a framework for developing Bayesian models with an efficient implementation.
+Our primary contribution is estimating all-cause and cause-specific child mortality in a unified process, rather than an ad hoc multistage approach, that provides more accurate inference and predictions.
 The flexibility of our framework allows different functional forms to be used as needed depending on context to model mortality at fine granularity by age, cause, region, time, or other strata.
 We demonstrate building a model using our framework and discuss issues to consider in a motivating example.

 The remainder of this paper is structured as follows.
 Section \ref{data} describes SRS data in general and details the data from our motivating example, the Maternal and Child Health Surveillance System (MCHSS) in China.
-Section \ref{theory} develops our proposed framework.
+Section \ref{theory} develops our proposed framework and makes recommendations for model development.
 Section \ref{sims} demonstrates improvements over multistage modeling approaches via simulation studies.
 Section \ref{china} describes the use of our framework to develop and fit a model to the MCHSS data and compares our results to those from \cite{he2017national}.
 Section \ref{discussion} provides a discussion and future steps.